 Effective power to govern

-Association and assembly rights are constitutionally guaranteed and upheld by authorities.
+Association and assembly rights are constitutionally guaranteed and upheld by the authorities.
 Article 29 of the constitution provides political rights and the freedom to join political and civic groups.
-The freedom of association and assembly can be limited only in accordance with the law.
+The freedom of association and assembly can only be limited in accordance with the law.
+Furthermore, the law can only restrict these rights to the extent necessary in a democratic society for a legitimate purpose.

 Association / assembly rights